yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 <details markdown="1">
 <summary>Why is it so fast?</summary>

-Very briefly: Python is an interpreted language that is quite slow overall, whereas there are hyper-optimised linear algebra libraries (on top of which Python wrappers such as numpy are built) which make smart use of CPU caches and specific CPU instructions to do matrix multiplication very, very efficiently.
+Very briefly: Python is an interpreted language that is quite slow overall, whereas there are hyper-optimised linear algebra libraries (on top of which Python wrappers such as NumPy are built) which make smart use of CPU caches and specific CPU instructions to do matrix multiplication very, very efficiently.
 Hence the performance difference when we use the latter, even when they are called from our slow Python code.

 And we did not even go into GPU territory!
 Writing native, efficient CUDA code is a huge pain in the *gluteus maximus*, but simply writing everything in terms of matrices/tensors makes it super easy to run our pipeline with Pytorch or other specialised frameworks that do all the heavy-lifting for us.

 </details>

 Also, it is noteworthy that *we are not even solving the linear regression problem yet*.
 We were merely computing the cost.
-If we instead compare our analytical solution from earlier with a multistep gradient descent solver with a numerical gradient estimation implemented using sums over indices, we're not talking about a 100-fold performance gain anymore.
+If we instead compare our analytical solution from earlier with a multistep gradient descent solver with numerical gradient estimation implemented using sums over indices, we're not talking about a 100-fold performance gain anymore.
 More likely a 10000-fold.
-To emphasize, this is not an instance where I'm deliberately exagerating to prove a point: I quite literally mean that the latter approach would converge approximately 10000 times more slowly.
+To emphasize, this is not an instance where I'm deliberately exaggerating to prove a point: I quite literally mean that the latter approach would converge approximately 10,000 times more slowly.

 Don't believe me?
-I am currently in the process of writing a bonus part to this (already way too long) blog post, in which I should hopefully be able to demonstrate a *billion*-fold speed-up thanks to the power of matrix notations.
+I am currently in the process of writing a bonus part to this (already way too long) blog post, in which I should hopefully be able to demonstrate a *billion*-fold speed-up thanks to the power of matrix notation.
 So stay tuned!

 OK, we are running short on time, so we only have time for one more question from the imaginary audience.
-Mmmmh, you there, please go ahead.
+Umm, you there, please go ahead.

 *"One toy example is nice, but my question is: does this translate to actual improvements in practice?"*